Days with My Stepsister: Premise

-After his father's remarriage, Yūta Asamura finds himself getting a new step-sister Saki Ayase, who happens to be the number one beauty of her grade, and lives together with her.
-Having learned the important values about man-woman relationships, seen through their parents, and in order to not cause discord in the family, Yūta and Saki promise to keep a reasonable distance from each other, not to be too close or too opposing.
-Saki, who is longing for affection from her family and worked in solitude for their sake, does not know how to depend on others, while Yūta is bewildered at how to properly connect to Saki as her older brother.
+After his father's remarriage, Yūta Asamura finds himself getting a new stepsister, Saki Ayase, who happens to be the hottest girl in his grade, and living together with her.
+Having learned the important values about man-woman relationships, seen through their parents as they carry the scars of their parents’ troubled divorces, and in order to not cause discord in the family, Yūta and Saki promise to keep a reasonable distance from each other, not to be too close or too opposing.
+Saki, who is longing for affection from her family and worked in solitude for their sake, does not know how to depend on others, while Yūta is bewildered at how to properly connect to Saki as his younger sister.
 Feeling somewhat similar, the two of them gradually feel comfortable living together.
+But what starts as cautious camaraderie blossoms into something deeper from shared experiences.
+Is it admiration, familial love, or something more?